 - ...and, of course, the CiviCRM community!

-Björn and Thomas of SYSTOPIA were trying not to leave any question unanswered...Read more
+Björn and Thomas of SYSTOPIA were trying not to leave any question unanswered, and...Read more

 Everyone who attended appreciated the opportunity to be in a room with other community members to talk through issues and hear about the work that others are doing.
 We had a good mix of developers and administrative end-users that ensured everyone had someone to bounce their ideas off of.